 When I was four, my babysitter’s boyfriend thought it would be funny to hold a knife to my throat.
 The next day, my dad opened the front door to a big angry man with a Rottweiler waiting outside the house.
-Apparently some woman at our address had chased his son, the boyfriend, for a few blocks a couple of hours earlier.
+Apparently some woman at our address had chased his son for a few blocks a couple of hours earlier.

-Her protective nature made being a social worker for children services a natural fit.
-It’s also why she was so affected when she got a disturbing text message while cooking Easter dinner in 2016.
+Her protective nature made being a social worker a natural fit.
+It is also why she was so affected when she got a disturbing text message while cooking Easter dinner in 2016.
 It was from a teen on her case load who claimed she had been raped and physically abused for two years as a child in a government-paid kinship home – a placement similar to a foster home, where the care-keeper is a relative or close family friend.

 What followed is a story that can’t be told for legal reasons, but it ultimately led to Moore being diagnosed with PTSD.

 It wasn’t a single event that led to the injury.
 It was an accumulation of systemic burnout, vicarious trauma and a what she felt was a lack of support from her superiors.

 On top of dealing with the rape allegations, Moore had more than 20 other families on her case load.
 After accompanying the teen to the police detachment to inform them of the rape allegations, she says, she began to feel alienated from her superiors.

 Not long after, she had an out-of-body experience during a team building exercise that led to her seeking professional help.

 “I remember looking down at the pavement and feeling like my spirit or my personality had left my body,” she recalls.
 “And I could see myself.
 And I was thinking, ‘This feels so nice.
 I’m not doing this anymore.
 I’m done.’
 But it wasn’t right.
 I knew I didn’t feel right.
 Something was kind of funky.”